ibm-cloud-docs/openshift/benchmarks_411_co.md

 # 4.11 compliance operator benchmark
 {: #benchmarks_411_co}

-This version no longer supported.
+This version is no longer supported.
 Update your cluster to a [supported version](/docs/openshift?topic=openshift-cs_versions) as soon as possible.
 {: important}